facebook/watchman/README.markdown

  * `oclock` - string: the "observed clock"; the clock value where we last observed some change in this file or its metadata.
  * `ctime`, `ctime_ms`, `ctime_us`, `ctime_ns`, `ctime_f`
-            - creation time measured in integer seconds, milliseconds, microseconds, nanoseconds or floating point seconds respectively.
+            - last inode change time measured in integer seconds, milliseconds, microseconds, nanoseconds or floating point seconds respectively.
  * `mtime`, `mtime_ms`, `mtime_us`, `mtime_ns`, `mtime_f`